thebroskialex/SmolPyGUI/DOCUMENTATION.md

 `MouseEvent(mode, onEvent, scene=0)`

 **Modes:** `'move'`, `'leftDown'`, `'leftUp'`, `'rightDown'`, `'rightUp'`, `'midDown'`, `'midUp'`, `'scrollUp'`, `'scrollDown'`.

+**Arguments:**
+- `mode` — any of the MouseEvent modes
+- `onEvent` — callback to run when the event occurs (leftDown and rightDown are supplied with one argument by default)
+- `scene` — scene where this MouseEvent is active ⎊=0

 **Functions:**
 - `.remove()` — unregisters the event.